andersju/1600pr.sh/README.md

 Information about each post is stored in `_1600pr.dat`.
 It's a plaintext file where each line represents one post, in ascending order from oldest to newest.
 (To change the order, just move lines around and rebuild.)
-Each line has a tab-separated values: image ID, date, filename, optional title.
+Each line has tab-separated values: image ID, date, filename, optional title.

 The original image is copied to the non-public folder `images/`.
 For each photo, a number of sizes are generated (unless you've opted not to) and put in